Migrating from PostgreSQL Database to MS SQL / Azure MS SQL Database

 i.
 Personal Password Management: If users in your organization have used the Personal Password Management option in PAM360 by specifying their own passwords (which are NOT stored in PAM360), those personal passwords will not be migrated as a part of data migration.
 You need to use the Export Passwords option in the Personal Passwords section for the same.
 Learn More.

 ii.
 Bundled Database Only: The migration can be carried out only if your current PAM360 installation uses the database bundled with the product (PostgreSQL).
 This procedure DOES NOT apply if you are using any other external database.

 iii.
 Before initiating the migration, take a complete back up of the existing PAM360 setup.
 This will be helpful if the migration is unsuccessful.

-- In the window displayed, enter the following details:
+- In the pop-up that appears, enter the following details: